Degree-$M$ Bethe and Sinkhorn Permanent Based Bounds on the Permanent of a Non-negative Matrix: Conclusion and Open Problems

 We have shown that it is possible to bound the permanent of a non-negative matrix by its degree-$M$ Bethe and scaled Sinkhorn permanents, thereby, among other statements, proving a conjecture in~\cite{Vontobel2013a}.
-Our proofs used some rather strong results from~\cite{Schrijver1998, Gurvits2011, Anari2019, Egorychev1981, Falikman1981}.
-We leave it as an open problem to find ``more basic'' proofs for some of the inequalities that were established in this paper.
+A key result are the recursive expressions for the coefficients appearing in the expressions for the $M$-th power of the degree-$M$ Bethe permanent and the $M$-th power of the degree-$M$ scaled Sinkhorn permanent.

 While the results in this paper do not yield any new numerical techniques for bounding the permanent of a non-negative matrix, they can, besides being of inherent combinatorial interest, potentially be used to obtain new analytical results about the Bethe and the Sinkhorn approximation of the permanent, similar to the results in the paper~\cite{KitShing2022}.
 (See also the discussion at the end of Section~\ref{sec:introduction:1}.)